armedcor/classic-pong-single-player/README.md

-# breakout-2d
+# Single Player Pong
-A 2d version of the classic breakout game using core JavaScript
+A 2d version of the classic pong game using core JavaScript